Escape Fishing Charters

 Sea Trout

-Speckled trout are what most folks around here call sea trout, and they're one of our most reliable inshore targets.
+Around here we call them speckled trout, and they're one of our most reliable inshore targets.
 These silvery fish with dark spots typically run 14-24 inches and fight harder than their size suggests.
-You'll find them over grass flats and around structure in 2-8 feet of water, especially during cooler months when they school up.
-They feed on shrimp, small crabs, and baitfish, making them pretty aggressive biters.
-The meat is white, flaky, and mild - perfect for the dinner table if you don't overcook it.
-My best tip: when the water gets cold, look for them in deeper pockets and channels where they winter over.
-That's when you can really load the boat.
+You'll find them over grass flats and around structure in 2-8 feet of water, especially during moving tides.
+They feed on shrimp, small crabs, and baitfish, making them aggressive biters on both live and artificial baits.
+Spring through fall are prime times, with early morning and evening producing the best action.
+What makes them special is their willingness to hit topwater lures and their excellent table fare - firm, white meat that's perfect for the grill.
+Pro tip: when you feel that first tap, count to two before setting the hook.
+Their soft mouths tear easily, so a quick jerk will cost you fish.

 Sea Trout